-Melody has soloed with the Ku-Ring-Gai Symphony and Central Coast Symphony Orchestras in Australia, the Pomeranian Philharmonic in Poland, and the Richmond Philharmonic, Academy Philharmonic, Vancouver Philharmonic, West Coast Symphony and Vancouver Symphony Orchestras in Canada.
-Recently, Melody performed with the Malaysian Philharmonic Orchestra under the baton of Jun Märkl.
-She has also performed at the Malaysian Philharmonic Hall for the Gala Opening of the 4th ASEAN International Chopin Competition.
+A prizewinner of the 7th International Paderewski Competition held in Bydgoszcz, Poland, she has appeared in recital at Weill Hall at Carnegie Hall, and as chamber musician at the Kennedy Center’s Terrace Theatre.
+Quah has soloed with the Ku-Ring-Gai Symphony and Central Coast Symphony Orchestras in Australia, the Pomeranian Philharmonic in Poland, and the Richmond Philharmonic, Academy Philharmonic, Vancouver Philharmonic, West Coast Symphony and Vancouver Symphony Orchestras in Canada, as well as the Malaysian Philharmonic Orchestra.

 Quah is also a proponent of diversifying the piano repertoire.
 In 2019 she commissioned Malaysian composers Adeline Wong and Tazul Tajuddin to write two solo piano works, which she premiered during her ’20-’21 season.
 She recently premiered, Minakari, a solo piano work by Canadian/Iranian composer, Parisa Sabet.

 Quah currently serves as Assistant Professor of Piano at the Pennsylvania State University.
 She recently served as Artist Faculty at the Nanyang International Piano Academy festival (Singapore).
 She has presented masterclasses at University Sedaya College International and Universiti Teknologi MARA (Malaysia), at Medan Musik School (Indonesia), and for institutions throughout the USA.
 She has also given masterclasses and lectures to students and teachers at the Canadian Yamaha Summer Camps in Toronto and Vancouver.
 She is an active adjudicator and presenter for the Music Teachers National Association and College Music Society.
 She currently serves on the board of the Pennsylvania Music Teachers Association.